This article provides a step-by-step walkthrough of DivvyHQ's content import tool, which can be used to bulk import content data from a CSV file.

 The Divvy Details

 If you’ve been living in spreadsheet hell, DivvyHQ provides a simple import tool that enables bulk importing of your content data from a CSV file.
-From the Calendar Admin, click the Content Imports tab and then click the “New Import” button in the top right.
+From the Calendar Admin, click the Content Imports tab.

 When you’ve completed the formatting process, save your file as a CSV and jump back into Divvy’s import wizard.

-If there was an issue with your data in your CSV, then we provide a little extra help in that scenario.
-If for some reason the data does not match our upload specifications (ie: special characters, exceed max character count in a field), you'll get an error message and we'll automatically rollback the import.
-The error message also indicates what line caused the issue so you can correct your CSV and retry the import.
+If there was an issue with your data in your CSV then we provide a little extra help in that scenario.
+If for some reason the data does not match our upload specifications (ie: special characters, exceed max character count in a field) we let you know, and automatically rollback the import.
+We also provide you with a error message that indicates what line caused the issue so you can correct your CSV and retry the import.

 If there were no issues with your content import, and you have the proper notifications turned on, you will receive both an email and a recent activity notification alerting you to the import's success.